kensanata/phoebe/README.md

 This section describes some hooks you can use to customize your wiki using the `config` file.

+- `@init` is a list of code references allowing you to change the configuration of the server; it gets executed as the server starts, after regular configuration
 - `@extensions` is a list of code references allowing you to handle additional URLs; return 1 if you handle a URL; each code reference gets called with the first line of the request (a Gemini URL, a Gopher